-This article has some of my favorite places to visit in Northern Ireland but I would love to read about your favorites.
+This article has some of my favorite places to visit in Northern Ireland but I would love to hear your favorites.

 8 Great Places to Visit in Northern Ireland

-1. Giant’s Causeway.
-Irish legend says that Finn McCool (no relation, or is he?) grabbed and hurled chunks of land into the sea to create a walkway between Northern Ireland and Scotland.
-He and a Scottish giant had a tiff and then destroyed the walkway, leaving the Giant’s Causeway.
+Finn McCool—no relation, or is he—and Irish legend, created a walkway between Northern Ireland and Scotland when he grabbed and hurled chunks of land into the sea.
+He and a Scottish giant had a tiff and proceeded to destroy the walkway, leaving the Giant’s Causeway.
 Giant’s Causeway is a UNESCO World Heritage Site and was one of my family’s favorite places to visit in Northern Ireland.

-8. Family History Locations.
-It is estimated that 25 million US residents can trace their family ancestry to Northern Ireland.
+More than 25 million US residents can trace their family ancestry to Northern Ireland.
 Also, 12 US Presidents had Northern Irish ancestors.
 Note that this includes only Northern Irish and not Irish ancestors (like President Barack Obama has)!
-I was fortunate to be able to trace the MCCOOL family line to a tiny (actually no longer existent) village called Toberhead in County Londonderry, near the small town of Magherafelt.
-During our visit we were granted special permission to visit the original McCool family house which has existed since 1670.
+I am fortunate to trace the MCCOOL family line to a tiny (actually no longer existent) village called Toberhead in County Londonderry, near the small town of Magherafelt.
+During our visit we were granted special permission to visit the original McCool family house which has existed at this location since 1670.
 Have you been able to visit your ancestral homeland(s)?

 What are your favorite places to visit in Northern Ireland?